metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to apply rules with scripts.

-Simple rule of thumb before applying rules is the same as when you install drivers:

-- Reboot system
-- Close down all programs
-- Please try agin

 [name resolution issue]: https://www.infopackets.com/news/10369/how-fix-computer-name-wont-resolve-network-april-update
 [netfirewallsetting]: https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallsetting?view=win10-ps "Visit Microsoft docs"
 [gpupdate]: https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/gpupdate "Visit Microsoft docs"